 STATS

-Male adult Eagle Owls weigh in at up to 2.3kg and the females 4.2kg.
+Male adult Eagle Owls weigh up to 2.3kg and the females 4.2kg.
 They stand at between 58 to 71cm with a tail up to 30cm.
 They have an impressive heavy stance for an owl, and even more impressive is their wing span which can exceed 1m.
-Their feathers range from grey, brown, and black, and they have piecing orange eyes.
+Their feathers range from grey, brown, and black, and they have piercing orange eyes.
 In the wild, Eagle Owls live up to 20 years.
 In captivity, they can live up to 60 years.

 EAGLE OWL NATURAL PREDATORS